 [244] The third proposed alternative is also not appropriate.
 YEC accounted for the small amount of time in the claimed invoices spent by the structural engineers on work not related to the Item #24 deficiencies, by not claiming for the KGS invoices for the elevator shaft structural steel frame work.
 It was not disputed that some of that time was spent on work related to the Item #24 deficiencies.
-Further, the fact that some of the work done was also used for the original cables does not entitle NAC to a discount of 50% because that same work was done to remedy the Item #24 deficiency.
-The invoice represents the actual cost of the necessary work related to this deficiency; the fact that the same work was used to fix another issue is not a reason to discount the initial cost.
+Further, the fact that some of the work done was also used for the original cables does not entitle NAC to a discount of 50% because that same work was done to remedy the Item #24 deficiency; the fact that the same work was used to fix another issue is not a reason to discount the initial cost.
 [245] YEC is entitled to its claimed amount of \$134,623.24.